waterbear-cloud/paco/docs/yaml-global-resources.rst

       -
     * - s3_bucket_account
       - PacoReference |star|
-      - Account which will contain the S3 Bucket that the CloudTrails will be stored in
+      - Account which will contain the S3 Bucket where the CloudTrail is stored.
       - Must be an paco.ref to an account Paco Reference to `Account`_.
       -
     * - s3_key_prefix